COCA Research Ltd is calling for Applications for Funding of a PhD Scholarship

 Grant information including Assessment Criteria and an Application Form can be accessed here.

 For any enquiries, please email: firstname.lastname@example.org

 ANZMUSC announces Master of Research Scholarship Funding

 ANZMUSC is pleased to announce the development of a Master of Research scholarship thanks to the generous support of Chiropractic Australia and COCA Research Pty Ltd. This joint initiative will enable a student with a background in chiropractic or osteopathy to work on a project led by an ANZMUSC member.
 The project could be one of six pre-approved projects or an additional project led by an ANZMUSC member that is approved by ANZMUSC/COCA.
 Applications closed on 15th September 2017 (AEST).

-COCA Research in conjunction with Chiropractic Australia and ANZMUSC are pleased to announce the funding of a PhD Scholarship.
-This joint initiative will enable a PhD student with a background in chiropractic or osteopathy to work on a project led by an ANZMUSC member.
-Applications close on 30th June 2017 and more detailed information on this funding can be accessed via the ANZMUSC website. http://anzmusc.org/ca-anzmusc-phd-applications/
+COCA Research in conjunction with Chiropractic Australia and ANZMUSC is pleased to announce the funding of a Master of Research Scholarship.
+This joint initiative will enable a research student with a background in chiropractic or osteopathy to work on a project led by an ANZMUSC member.
+Further information will be available shortly.

 Inaugural recipient of COCA Research PhD Scholarship, Dr Katie de Luca, awarded PhD degree.